zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 This automation eliminates entire classes of bugs.
 If you change an operand's type from `AnyMemRef` to `Float32MemRef` in TableGen, the generated C++ code automatically enforces this constraint everywhere the operation is used.
 No manual updates needed, no risk of forgetting to update the verifier or builder.

 **Type Safety and Compile-Time Validation**.
 Beyond code generation, TableGen enables compile-time correctness checking.
 When you build IR using generated OpBuilder methods, C++ type checking ensures arguments match the operation's signature.
-Try passing a `tensor<4xf32>` to an operation expecting `memref<4xf32>`, and the compiler rejects it.
-With Chapter 8's string generation, this error appears at runtime during MLIR parsing; with TableGen, it's caught at C++ compile time before any MLIR is generated.
+Try passing an incompatible type to an operation, and the compiler rejects it.
+With Chapter 8's string generation, type errors appear at runtime during MLIR parsing; with TableGen, they're caught at C++ compile time before any MLIR is generated.
 This shift-left of error detection accelerates development: fewer test-edit-debug cycles, more confidence in transformations.

 **Integration with Optimization Infrastructure**.
 MLIR's pattern rewriting framework (used for optimization and lowering) works naturally with TableGen-defined operations.
 The `OpRewritePattern<AddOp>` base class provides type-safe access to operation fields, automatic matching, and integration with the rewrite driver.
 Dialect conversion passes compose seamlessly—you specify conversion targets (legal/illegal operations), provide rewrite patterns, and the framework handles application ordering, fixpoint computation, and rollback on failure.
 This infrastructure assumes operations are proper C++ classes with known structure, not text strings parsed at runtime.